opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

  [emphasis in original in bold; emphasis added in bold italics]

-83     Lee’s reliance on _CCM Industrial Pte Ltd v Uniquetech Pte Ltd_ [2009] 2 SLR(R) 20 for the proposition that the court retains the jurisdiction to award indemnity costs under O 22A r 9(5) even if O 22A r 9(3) was inapplicable brings it nowhere.
+83     Lee’s reliance on _CCM Industrial Pte Ltd v Uniquetech Pte Ltd_ <span class="citation">[2009] 2 SLR(R) 20</span> for the proposition that the court retains the jurisdiction to award indemnity costs under O 22A r 9(5) even if O 22A r 9(3) was inapplicable brings it nowhere.
 This is because r 9(5) is expressed to operate without prejudice to r 9(3).
 In contrast, O 22A r 10 simply states that the entire r 9 does not operate if no conforming OTS was made.

 84     In the circumstances, we take the view that the costs consequences under O 22A r 9 cannot apply.